wso2-extensions/identity-outbound-auth-duo/docs/config.md

  1. Place the duoauthenticationendpoint.war file into the <IS_HOME>/repository/deployment/server/webapps directory.

- 2. Place the org.wso2.carbon.identity.authenticator.duo-1.x.x.jar file into the <IS_HOME>/repository/components/dropins directory.
+ 2. Place the org.wso2.carbon.identity.authenticator.duo-2.x.x.jar file into the <IS_HOME>/repository/components/dropins directory.
-    >> NOTE : If you want to upgrade the Duo Authenticator in your existing IS pack, please refer [upgrade instructions](https://docs.wso2.com/display/ISCONNECTORS/Upgrading+an+Authenticator).

- 3. Place the [okio-1.9.0.jar](hhttps://search.maven.org/remote_content?g=com.squareup.okio&a=okio&v=1.9.0) into the <IS_HOME>/repository/components/lib directory.
+ 3. Place the [okio-1.9.0.jar](https://search.maven.org/remote_content?g=com.squareup.okio&a=okio&v=1.9.0) into the <IS_HOME>/repository/components/lib directory.

     >> NOTE : You may have done this step already if you configured the [Duo Security Provisioning Connector](https://docs.wso2.com/display/ISCONNECTORS/Configuring+Duo+Security+Provisioning+Connector).
 If so, you can skip this step.